 1 – Shopping Carts / Trolleys (California, USA)

 Looking even more amazing than a real one, this tree made by artist Anthony SchmittIn is entirely made from shopping carts!
-The artist says that the tree “symbolizes both generosity and abundance, as well as acknowledging those less fortunate”, but I see it as a point that Christmas has become a compulsion to spend and lost its original meaning.
+The artist says that the tree “symbolises both generosity and abundance, as well as acknowledging those less fortunate”, but I see it as a point that Christmas has become a compulsion to spend and lost its original meaning.